|

 Now the points can be drawn.

-numbers.
-You must calculate and analyse a sequence to every point.
-A computer
+material of numbers.
+You must calculate and analyse a sequence to every

-of a sequence.
-If it investigates only 50 terms for instance, maybe the
+all terms of a sequence.
+If it investigates only 50 terms for instance,

-sequence doesn't exceed 2 in number, nevertheless it is divergent.
-You
+maybe the sequence doesn't exceed 2 in number, nevertheless it is divergent.

 experience if a simple program produces the complicated Mandelbrot set